AbuseIO/AbuseIO/docs/installation.md

 faster, however does not reread the configuration until the daemon has been restarted.
 So if you change the confguration you will need to restart the supervisord services too!

-Start with `/opt/abuseio/config/main.php` to and copy the main.php into the `/opt/abuseio/config/$ENV` folder. then setup stuff like the sender of your e-mails, where to bounce, etc in the file `/opt/abuseio/config/$ENV/main.php`.
+Copy `/opt/abuseio/config/main.php` to the environment folder `/opt/abuseio/config/$ENV`. f.e.
+If you want to configure you production environment do `cp /opt/abuseio/config/main.php /opt/abuseio/config/production/main.php`.
+Then setup stuff like the sender of your e-mails, where to bounce, etc in the file `/opt/abuseio/config/$ENV/main.php`.

 Also if you have changed the username and/or group where you run AbuseIO under, you will need to update the config `/opt/abuseio/config/app.php` as well.

-Creating a copy into the #ENV folder with the giving example from above you create a 'override' from the default config where you copied it from.
+Creating a copy into the $ENV folder with the giving example from above you create a 'override' from the default config where you copied it from.
 Its a overlay override method.
 So only variables in your override config you have set (changed) will be actually used.
 If in the default config there is a option called 'bla' and you remove it from your override config, then the default option will be used.
 So you are not required to copy the entire file, but you can